lucia-ramirez/My_Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Genomics
 - Bioinformatics
 - Immune system
+- Translational medicine
-- Gene regulation
+- Genomics

 # Education to show in About widget